-Government contractors engaged in research and development (R&D) or software development activities have the potential to qualify for the R&D Tax Credit — a federal tax benefit designed to incentivize innovation and reward businesses for investing in R&D. This credit enables government contractors to offset their income taxes and, in some cases, their payroll taxes, resulting in substantial tax savings and improved cash flow.
+Businesses engaged in research and development (R&D) or software development activities have the potential to qualify for the R&D Tax Credit — a federal tax benefit designed to incentivize innovation and reward organizations for investing in R&D. This credit enables businesses to offset their income taxes and, in some cases, their payroll taxes, resulting in substantial tax savings.
 Some individual states also offer R&D tax benefits.

-To receive the R&D Tax Credit, government contractors must perform qualifying R&D or software development activities and must retain the rights and financial risks of the development.
-Qualifying R&D activities may encompass a wide range of efforts, including, but not limited to, the development of systems, products for government sale, and government system development.
+Yes.
+However, in order to receive the R&D Tax Credit, government contractors must perform qualifying R&D or software development activities and must retain the rights and financial risks of the development.
+Qualifying R&D activities may encompass a wide range of efforts, including, but not limited to, the development of systems, products for government sale and government system development.

 Some more specific examples in the context of government contracting include: